Absolute Ceiling:

 In addition to the planning required for a single-engine airplane, the pilot of a multi-engine airplane should become aware of:

-Before taking the runway, the pilot should know if the airplane will be able to climb following an engine failure.
+Before taking the runway, the pilot should know if the airplane can climb following an engine failure.
 A safety margin should be taken into consideration.
 Turbulence, wind gusts, or poor technique can easily negate even a 200 FPM rate of climb.

 Taxiing a multi-engine airplane generally involves the same procedures as taxiing a single-engine airplane but has some additional considerations: